 Because it operates at several speeds, an efficient pump (a two-speed or variable-speed model) leads to savings of approximately 80% on water filtration costs as compared to a single-speed pump.

-The pump is the heart of the pool and can consume up to ten times more electricity than a new refrigerator.
-That's why it's important to install an efficient pump.
-In order to maximize savings, it must be suited to the capacity of the filter, the diameter of the inlet and the volume of water to be treated.
+The pump is the heart of the pool and can consume up to ten times more electricity than a new refrigerator, so choose it wisely.
+To maximize your savings, an efficient pump must be ideally suited to the capacity of the filter, the diameter of the inlet and the volume of water to be treated.
 An oversized pump will lead to an oversized electricity bill!

 The low speed of a two-speed pump makes it an efficient filter.
 If you plan to replace your pump or install a new pool, remember that two speeds are better than one for optimal filtration!

 You could save up to $150 every summer!*

 Tips for use:

 - The low-speed mode (which should be used as often as possible, even at all times) is more cost-effective and filters water more slowly without sacrificing quality.